Sign up to Wool.com and create your own personal wool hub.

 Phosphorus, nitrogen and potassium are essential elements for all living organisms.

-AWI research investments target more efficient use of both natural and applied soil phosphorus to:
+AWI research investments target more efficient use of both natural and applied soil phosphorus and nitrogen to:

 - Promote efficient use of phosphorus in pastures.